PraveenGPTrueReach/safe-lanes-docs/L1-High-Level Design Document.md

 ### Databases (MySQL)
 - Vessel database stores offline data and merges it with the office DB when online.
-- Office database aggregates the fleet’s rest-hour information, enabling advanced analytics.
+- Office database aggregates the fleet's rest-hour information, enabling advanced analytics.
 - Daily snapshot backups are recommended; disk encryption is often used (see Security sections) to protect data at rest.

 ---